wsvincent/awesome-django/README.md

 - [Django Chat](https://djangochat.com/) - A weekly podcast from William Vincent and Django Fellow Carlton Gibson with discussions of core Django concepts and regular guests.
 - [Django Riffs](https://djangoriffs.com) - A new podcast from Matt Layman.
+- [Running in Production](https://runninginproduction.com/tags/django) - Focused on tech stacks with many episodes specifically on Django.
 - [TalkPython](https://talkpython.fm/) - The leading Python podcast with several episodes on Django.
 - [Podcast Init](https://www.pythonpodcast.com/) - A popular Python podcast that features Django guests on occasion.